 This colorful, crunchy Asian Slaw features red & green cabbage, carrots, radish, a creamy miso ginger dressing, and is full of freshness and wonderful mix of flavors!

-Today, I had this Asian slaw for lunch and it was fantastic as a stand alone salad.
-It would also pair nicely, served at room temperature, with crispy pan fried tofu, adding a good dose of protein for a well-rounded lunch or dinner.
+Today, I had this easy Asian slaw salad for lunch and it was fantastic as a stand alone salad, and would pair nicely with crispy pan fried tofu too, adding a good dose of protein for a well-rounded lunch or dinner.

 Asian Slaw Salad

-The miso ginger dressing packs tons of flavor and uses very little oil, which may be omitted if desired.
-This fabulous Asian slaw salad is a great way to add beneficial miso & ginger into your meal plans along with fresh vegetables.
-Also, try squeezing a little lemon on top for added zest!
+The miso ginger dressing is wonderfully creamy and packs tons of flavor!
+This fabulous Asian slaw dressing is a great way to add beneficial miso & ginger into your meal plans along with fresh vegetables.

 Recipe adapted from Food 52.